-Prof. Hirokazu Kono, former Dean of Japan’s leading business education institution Keio Business School, shares the story of the flagship China-Korea-Japan (CKJ) initiative that brings students and professors from three countries into contact with the Asian way of business and management.
+Prof. Hirokazu Kono, Keio Business School, shares the story of the flagship China-Korea-Japan (CKJ) initiative that brings students and professors from three countries into contact with the Asian way of business and management.

-From an interview with Prof. Hirokazu Kono by Tom Gamble and Gaëlle Parrot.
-With thanks to Hiroshi Takagi of Keio Business School
+Three Asian Dragons Innovate in Business Education.
+From an interview with Prof. Hirokazu Kono by Tom Gamble.
+With thanks to Hiroshi Takagi of Keio Business School.

 Does one-size fit all?